MengyuWu/MakeChoice/readme.txt

 2. In your project build settings, find Swift Compiler – Code Generation, and next to Objective-C Bridging Header add the path to your bridging header file, from the project’s root folder.
 So it could by MyProject/MyProject-Bridging-Header.h or simply MyProject-Bridging-Header.h if the file lives in the project root folder.

 new_message: resources/jsqmessagesAssets.bundle/base/.string

+project/build setting/ search riding, enter the name of the file